cjdbarlow/Part-One/peep.md

         * May result in circulation only intermittently throughout the cardiac cycle

 ##IPPV
-Physiological effects of IPPV are predominantly related to mean airway pressure, and so are generally similar to PEEP.
+IPPV is the generation of a positive (greater than atmospheric) airway pressure during inspiration.
+Physiological effects of IPPV are predominantly related to mean airway pressure, and so are generally similar to PEEP, but of reduced magnitude.

+###Respiratory
+* Reduced V/Q ratio

 ##References